 Philosophy of Worshiping Through Music:

 In Leviticus chapter 10, Nadab and Abihu did not follow the precise instructions given by God to be done as priests in leading the people in worship.
 They were instantly killed.
 Saul also did not follow God’s instructions for worship and it cost him and his descendants the throne.
 Perhaps one of the most interesting stories in the OT regarding worship is found in 2nd Samuel 6.
 In this passage Uzzah, who had been trained all his life to protect the Ark of the Covenant, reached out to stop the Ark from falling off of the cart.
 He touched the Ark and “the anger of the LORD burned against Uzzah, and God struck him down there for his irreverence.”
 This particular story was very enlightening because a common misconception regarding worship is that worship is all about the heart.
 While the heart is an important part, it is not the only part.
-Uzzah’s heart was right.
+Uzzah’s motivation was right.
 He was well intentioned in trying to protect the Ark; but, he still disobeyed God and his worship was unacceptable to God.
 Worship must be in spirit (with a right heart) and in truth (according to how God prescribes it in Scripture) to be acceptable to God (John 14:24).
 There is no question but that God takes the act of worship seriously and therefore, this ministry aspires to also.
 First and foremost, our priority is that our worship be acceptable to God, not to individuals.
-God, Himself is the instructor and dedsigner of how He will be worshiped, not us.
+God, Himself is the Instructor, Consumer, and dedsigner of how He will be worshiped, not us.

 In summary, worship is giving honor and adoration to God.
 It must be done in spirit (with a right heart) and in truth (in accordance to Scripture).
 All of the music that we sing at FFC will be analyzed through that grid.